|

 Finally it's possible to permanently override the previously saved

-options by passing -save|/Saving_Custom_Configuration_Options
+options by passing -save|/Saving_Custom_Configuration_Options.

 Here is the algorithm of how and when options are saved for the first time and when they are used.
 We will use a few variables to simplify the pseudo-code/pseudo-chart flow:

-- custom configuration has already been saved, to
+$config_exists - custom configuration has already been saved, to

-get this setting run custom_config_exists()
+get this setting run custom_config_exists(), which tests whether

-values are set.
+either apxs or httpd values are set.
 It doesn't check for other

-values, since all we need is apxs
+values, since all we need is apxs or httpd to get the test suite

-checks in the following order
+running. custom_config_exists() checks in the following order

 lib/Apache/TestConfigData.pm (if during Apache-Test build) ,